Tuesday 8 May 2007 by Janda Gooding. No comments

-George Lambert: Gallipoli and Palestine Landscapes, Janda's Blog about Gallipoli, Landscape, Landscapes of war
+George Lambert: Gallipoli and Palestine Landscapes, George Lambert: Gallipoli and Palestine Landscapes Exhibition, Landscape, Landscapes of war

 In late April the days on the Gallipoli peninsula are warm and the evenings cool.
 Across the peninsula the landscape is a mix of rich and interesting bushy scrub as well as farming land with olive groves, wheat fields and almonds growing wild along the roads.
 In many places Aleppo pine trees make dense shaded groves and the arbutus shrub provides a rich green contrast to the otherwise softer grey greens of the peninsula.